 - International student applicants must meet TOEFL requirements for GVSU.

 Full admission is contingent on successful completion of the following:

 - NUR 500 - Health Assessment Skills for Nurses

-- Current licensure to practice as a registered nurse in Michigan
+- Current licensure to practice nursing in Michigan

 - A required criminal background check and drug screen